 How can you get information about the cause of death?

 The medical certificate of death contains information about the cause of death.
-The death certificate does not contain this information.
+The death certificate doesn’t contain this information.
 For a certified copy of the death registration — which includes the medical certificate of death — you can apply to the BC Vital Statistics Agency.
-There is a $50 fee.
-If less than 20 years have passed since the date of death, only immediate family members and selected others can apply for this document.
+The cost is $50.
+If fewer than 20 years have passed since the date of death, only immediate family members and selected others can apply for this document.

 The BC Bereavement Helpline is a non-profit society that helps people in BC cope with grief.

-The BC Funeral Association is a non-profit, membership organization that provides information about funeral services in BC.
+The BC Funeral Association is a non-profit organization that provides information about funeral services in BC.

-BC Transplant is a provincial health agency that oversees all aspects of organ donation and transplantation in BC, including the BC Organ Donor Registry.
+BC Transplant is a provincial health agency that oversees all aspects of organ donation and transplantation in BC.
+They administer the BC Organ Donor Registry.

 Consumer Protection BC handles complaints about funeral homes, cemeteries, or crematoriums in BC.